Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Discussion

-Nearly all U.S. major urban areas are grouped into clusters, though not with the same extent as what other delineations would suggest.
-Counties like St Louis, MO and Fulton, GA (Atlanta), connect to many such smaller, less populated counties.
-The cities that surrounded by such counties yield much larger clusters than more urban areas such as New York or Harris (Houston.)
-On the other end, counties in Southern California is not grouped into a community at all but are identified as individually distinct monadic regions because counties in Southern California are on average have much higher rates of same-county commuting.
-In Northern California, however, one community shows cities like Sacramento , Stockton, are all grouped with the Greater Bay Area (figure \ref{fig:comm_example}).
-The clusters are heavily overlapping: similarly, some counties in the Bay Area are also part of communities associated with the Sacramento metropolitan area.
+\jf{Our method groups nearly all major urban areas in the U.S. into clusters.} Counties like St Louis, Missouri and Fulton, Georgia \jf{(Atlanta) connect} to many smaller, less populated counties. \chsb{These clusters are much larger than those in more urban areas such as New York \jf{City} or Harris (Houston).
+Counties in Southern California are not identified as multi-county communities but \chsb{as} monadic regions because these counties typically have much higher rates of \jf{intra-county} commuting. \jf{However, in} the Greater Bay area, Sacremento and Stockton are grouped together (see figure \ref{fig:comm_example}). \jf{The clusters also overlap.
+Some counties} in the Bay Area are also part of communities associated with the Sacramento metropolitan area.}

-New York City is linked to upstate New York in some communities, Philadelphia is linked to Baltimore and Washington DC, and Baltimore/Washington DC are more linked to each other and to other urban centers along the eastern seaboard, stretching down to North Carolina.
+\ch{In the Northeast, New York City is linked to upstate New York in some communities, Philadelphia is linked to Baltimore and Washington DC, and Baltimore/Washington DC are more linked to each other and to other urban centers along the Eastern \jf{seaboard stretching} down to North Carolina.
 However, the Northeast and Midatlantic regions yield smaller communities on average compared to the South and Midwest.
-Because the commuting volumes in the Northeast are higher and counties are smaller, the counties in this region tend to cluster around each other in medium-sized communities of usually between 20-30 counties, which are larger than those in the West, but smaller compared to those in the South and Midwest.
+Because the commuting volumes in the Northeast are higher and counties are smaller, the counties in this region tend to cluster around each other in medium-sized communities of usually between 20-30 counties, which are larger than those in the West, but smaller compared to those in the South and Midwest.}

 Communities have some similarities to megaregions in the Midatlantic.
-New York, Philadelphia, Washington DC and Baltimore are all grouped in the same megaregion, like several communities (figure \ref{fig:fig2_allresults}).
-However, megaregions also do not account for the interconnected nature of Baltimore and Washington DC to Eastern North Carolina.
-That the clusters from the CCME method allows for overlaps allows one to say that both Eastern North Carolina and New York are connected to Washington DC significantly, but without being connected to each other, allows different urban areas to be flexibility classified in different regions.
+New York, Philadelphia, Washington DC, and Baltimore are all grouped in the same \jf{megaregion, as is the case in several} communities (figure \ref{fig:comparison_of_methods}).
+However, \jf{megaregions do} not account for the \jf{connections between Baltimore, Washington DC and Eastern North Carolina.} \jf{Communities generated by CCME-SL are allowed to overlap such that Eastern North Carolina and New York City are both \textit{significantly} connected to Washington DC without being connected to each other.} Such categorizations allow different urban areas to be flexibly classified in different regions.